jhumelsine/jhumelsine.github.io/_posts/2025-08-31-what-is-an-object.md

 ## A few real-world examples of classes and their instances
 While I consider _object_ and _instance_ as two terms for the same concept, I think that since we tend to focus so much upon _classes_ when using OO, we sometimes use the term _object_ when we really mean _class_.
 Some of our programming languages contribute to this confusion.
 All classes in Java inherit from a root superclass, named [Object](https://docs.oracle.com/javase/8/docs/api/java/lang/Object.html), even if it's really a __class__.
-Experienced developers understand the intent based upon the context, but using the term _object_ inconsistently can be confusing who are learning OO.
+Experienced developers understand the intent based upon the context, but using the term _object_ inconsistently can be confusing to those who are learning OO.

 I will use _class_ and _instance_ rather than _object_ for the rest of this blog entry to avoid any potential confusion.